-Now, how can I be canvassing for pakoras while being a part of Indian weight loss blog?
+Now, how can I be canvassing for pakoras while being a part of the Indian weight loss blog?
 Aren’t they junk food?
 Yes, they are!
-But you can have a healthier version of your favourite pakoras by being a little smart and making changes in the way of cooking.
+But you can have a healthier version of your favorite pakoras by being a little smart and making changes in the way of cooking.
 Here is how to go about it,

 You need to say bye-bye to the conventional way of cooking them.
 Yes, no more deep frying.
 All that oil isn’t good for you or your waistline.
 You also need to adopt new veggies in place of the regularly used potatoes.
 Pakoras give a lot of room for improvisation.
-So, you can toss in broccoli, peas and the like in gram flour this time.
+So, you can toss in broccoli, peas, and the like in gram flour this time.
 How about capsicum?
 The pakoras will be yum!
-(Did I just rhyme the two sentences!
+(Did I just rhyme the two sentences?
 OMG) Making pakoras out of veggies that have been used so far is indeed intriguing!

 - Gram flour- 2 cups

 - Turmeric– ½ tsp

 - Dried coriander- 1 ½ tsp

 - Onion- 1 (finely chopped)